esabelhaus/prestige/README.md

 In the config directory, you will find `config/prestige.json.example`.

 Prestige performs all the specified communications based off this config.
 The nested objects withinin `prestidigitation`  tell prestige what it needs to know to talk to Jenkins and Redmine (for now, still need to implement Gitlab API in some way).
 The only required fields are the `host` and `protocol`.
-If you use SSL for Jenkins or Redmine, you must specify all of the ssl fields properly, and the user running Prestige must be able to access these files.
+If you use SSL for Jenkins or Redmine, you must specify all of the ssl fields properly, and the user running Prestige must be able to access the client key/cert and CA files.

 ## The Prestige